Skip to Main Content

 What about Using A.I. for research?

-Please do not use ChatGPT or other A.I. generators to find sources along with their references.
-Your teachers and I have found that A.I. tools, because of the way they are made and get their content, are so focused on giving you an answer that they make up references and citations (see the linked research).
+Please do not use ChatGPT or other A.I. generators to find sources and their references.
+Your teachers and I have found that A.I. tools, because of the way they are, and where they get their content, are so focused on giving you an answer that they make up references and citations (see the linked article).
 When this happens, the A.I. tool won't be able to tell you that it is lying.
-This is a big problem if you start your research in an A.I. tool because it might set you up to fail!
-It's better to use Library databases and make sure that you are referencing actual research!
+It is known as a hallucination.
+Maybe in the future this problem will be fixed, but for now it is a problem if you do your research with A.I., because it might set you up to fail!
+It's better to use Library databases which makes sure that you are referencing actual research!

-Continue to the next section to see examples of resources for this class.
+Continue to the next section to see examples of specific Photography History resources for this class.
 Use the forward link at the bottom right.